 A clever and crisp copy can do wonders in this section.
 And your customer may end up buying earrings that match the dress.

 Visitor Becomes Customer:

-After the clever placement of sign-in buttons and buy now buttons, your visitor has now turned into a customer.
+Your visitor has now turned into a customer after the clever placement of sign-in buttons and buys now buttons.
 Once they are a customer, their journey now shifts from the website to the customer portal.
-A portal is a gateway between your CRM and your CMS it’s a platform for your customers to interact with you and your organization.
-The structure of it will completely depend on your customer journey and the CRM you have as a backend.
-Most eCommerce giants have either Salesforce or Dynamics 365.
+A portal is a gateway between your CRM and your CMS; it’s a platform for your customers to interact with you and your organization.
+Its structure will completely depend on your customer journey and the CRM you have as a backend.
+For example, most eCommerce giants have either Salesforce or Dynamics 365.
 In that case, you can look for a Dynamics 365 customer portal.

 In the portal, work on placing buttons that are not the CTA buttons.
-In your customer portal, place the ‘Return’ and ‘Exchange’ buttons below each item in an order list.
+For example, place the ‘Return’ and ‘Exchange’ buttons below each item in an order list in your customer portal.
 So the customer can use them if they need it without having to use a chatbot, which then later connects them to your support staff.

 If you are selling electronic items, like cables, adapters, etc., make sure to add a segment for FAQs, safety guidelines, and more.
 Burying this information just on the section page or in the blog is not useful to your customers.
 A knowledge base is only effective if it actually ends up being useful when making a purchasing decision.